The King of Šumava: The Phantom of the Dark Land

 The series premiered on 23 September 2022 at the Serial Killer international series festival in Brno.

 On 23 February 2023 Nova announced that the series was renewed for season 2 and season 3 each consisting of 3 episodes.
+Shooting of season 2 and 3 started in October 2023, directed by David Ondrášek.
+It was eventually decided that season 2 and 3 will be produced as a single season and thus season 2 consists of 6 episodes titled The King of Šumava: Agent Walker (Král Šumavy: Agent chodec) with broadcast set for Spring 2025.

 Plot

 The main character of the series Josef Hasil is based on David Jan Žák's novel The Return of the Šumava King.
 The story starts in the spring of 1948, when Hasil works in the kitchen of the National Security Corps in Zvonková as a cook.
 He is twenty-four years old.
 He experienced the war in a German labor camp and among partisans.
 He is not interested in politics at all, but the rapidly closing borders, the fear of the World War III and his ability to transfer through the Šumava mountains from East to West predestined him to become a smuggler.
 David Jan Žák's novel is based on Hasil's memories, eyewitness accounts and archive documents.